Get us in your inbox

 • Recommended

 This historic building was protected from alterations when renovations were being made, so much of its nineteenth-century charm remains.
 Each room also has a different aesthetic, from neoclassical to Scandi midcentury modern.
 You're in a prime location for city exploring here, but we wouldn't blame you for just sitting in this hotel all day.
+The leafy courtyard and in-house Portuguese restaurant are also must-visits.

-Best for: Peace and elegance.
+Best for: Peace and tranquility with a side of drama.

 • 4 out of 5 stars